MusicDin/kumuluzee-database-schema-migrations/README.md

 </dependency>
 ```

-This extension also requires **at least one data source** to be configured.
+**At least one data source** must be configured for the extension to work.
-For example PostgreSQL can be used by adding the following dependency:
+For example, PostgreSQL can be used by adding the following dependency:
 ```xml
 <dependency>
     <groupId>org.postgresql</groupId>